rki-mf1/cievad/README.md

 ### Run snakemake
 With a configuration file in place running a Snakemake workflow could look like the following:
 ```
-snakemake -p --use-conda --cores 4 -s scripts/snakemake/simu/ngs/Snakemake
+snakemake -p --use-conda --cores 4 -s scripts/snakemake/simu/ngs/Snakefile
 ```

-The `Snakemake` files, the files that define a workflow, are configured in a way s.t. they find the configuration file automatically.
+The `Snakefile`, the files that define a workflow, are configured in a way s.t. they find the configuration files automatically.

 <details><summary>⚠️ Please run Snakemake from the root directory </summary>
 Without further ado, please run the Snakemake workflows from a terminal at the top folder (root directory) of this project.
-Otherwise relative paths within the workflow might be invalid.
+Otherwise relative paths within the workflows might be invalid.
 </details>

 <details><summary>⚠️ Caution with outdated software packages </summary>